Advanced, Higher or Degree Apprenticeship

-- Apprenticeship vacancies for the summer after you finish your A Levels/other Level 3 qualifications will probably be advertised sometime after January 15th, which is the application date for higher education.
-Therefore, if you are undecided about whether to choose an apprenticeship or higher education path it is probably best to apply for higher education and then look for apprenticeship vacancies.
+- Apprenticeship vacancies for the summer after you finish your A Levels/other Level 3 qualifications are advertised throughout the year and the closing dates can vary.
+Therefore, if you are undecided about whether to choose an apprenticeship or higher-education path it is probably best to apply for higher education as well as look for apprenticeship vacancies.
 If you get an apprenticeship you can always decline your university offer.

-- If you do not have the relevant job specific experience you might have to complete an Advanced Apprenticeship, even through these are the same level qualifications (Level 3) as A Levels - although you might be able to complete it quicker than a 16 year old.
+- If you do not have the relevant job-specific experience you might have to complete an Advanced Apprenticeship, even though these are the same level qualifications (Level 3) as A Levels - although you might be able to complete it quicker than a 16-year-old.

 - Not all sectors offer Higher Apprenticeship qualifications so make sure you check if they are available in your chosen sector.
 Look here for an A-Z list of all available apprenticeships and their levels.

-- Higher Apprenticeship opportunities are likely to be highly competitive!
+- Higher and Degree Apprenticeship opportunities are likely to be highly competitive!